wavemotion-dave/DS994a/README.md

 * Thanks to Alekmaul who provided the original Coleco emulator framework of which this is based.
 * Thanks to Flubba for the SN76496 sound core (virtually the same as the TI9919 sound chip).
 * Thanks to Marat Fayzullin (ColEM) for the TI9918A video driver.
-* Thanks to Mike Brent for Classic99 and letting me use some of the disk and CPU core code plus some helpful consults.
+* Thanks to Tursi (harmlesslion) for Classic99 and letting me use some of the disk and CPU core code plus some helpful consults.
 * Thanks to Pete Eberlein for his help debugging and some great ideas and a bit of code from his upcoming BuLWiP emulator.
 * Thanks to ti99iuc over on AtariAge for the original DS99/4a logo and to StephenJ for the updated 2.0 logo.
 * Thanks to Darryl Hirschler for the TI99 Keyboard Graphics.